Aptomi/k8s-app-engine/README.md

 ### Setting up k8s Clusters

-You need to have access to a k8s cluster in order to deploy services from the provided examples.
-Two k8s clusters (or two namespaces within the same cluster) will enable you to take full advantage of Aptomi policy engine and use rules to deploy to different clusters.
+You need to have access to 2 k8s clusters (or use two namespaces within the same cluster) in order to deploy services from the provided examples.
+This allows to take full advantage of Aptomi policy engine and use rules to deploy applications to different clusters.

 Kubernetes Cluster | When to use     | How to run
 ------------|-----------------|-----------